-Experts have learned over time that screening tests for certain types of cancer can save lives.
+Experts have learned that screening tests for certain types of cancer can save lives.
 Here's what you need to know about screenings for some common cancers.

-The exception is private health plans that were in place before the law was passed in March 2010.
-These "grandfathered plans" don't have to offer the tests at no cost to you.
+Private health plans that were in place before the law was passed in March 2010 are the exceptions.
+These "grandfathered plans" don't have to offer free tests.
 Some of them may do it anyway, though.
-Check your plan's summary of benefits or call your health plan if you aren't sure if your plan is grandfathered.
+Check your plan's summary of benefits, or call your insurer if you aren't sure if your plan is grandfathered.